lexer

 Lexers primarily consist of tagged patterns and grammar rules.
 These patterns match language elements like keywords, comments, and strings, and rules dictate the order in which patterns are matched.
 At your disposal are a number of convenience patterns and functions for rapidly creating a lexer.
 If you choose to use predefined tag names (or perhaps even subclassed names) for your patterns, you do not have to update your editor’s theme to specify how to syntax-highlight those patterns.
 Your language’s elements will inherit the default syntax highlighting color theme your editor uses.

 By default, lexers match the arbitrary chunks of text passed to them by Scintilla.
 These chunks may be a full document, only the visible part of a document, or even just portions of lines.
 Some lexers need to match whole lines.
-For example, a lexer for the output of a file “diff” needs to know if the line started with a ‘+’ or ‘-‘ and then style the entire line accordingly.
+For example, a lexer for the output of a file “diff” needs to know if the line started with a ‘+’ or ‘-‘ and then highlight the entire line accordingly.
 To indicate that your lexer matches by line, create the lexer with an extra parameter:

 local lex = lexer.new(..., {lex_by_line = true})